bbopt/RunnerPost/README.md

 ### From Source

 Alternatively, you can build RunnerPost from source.

-To do so, follow these steps:
+On Linux, Windows and Mac OS X, RunnerPost can be compiled using *CMake*, a tool to manage building of source code.

+The minimum version of *CMake* is 3.15. *CMake* will detect which compiler is available.
+A recent C++ compiler supporting C++14 is also required.

+Follow these steps for getting the source and build RunnerPost:

 1. Clone the repository:
     ```bash